michaelbromley/angularUtils/src/directives/uiBreadcrumbs/README.md

 The first two states are straightforward.
 The property specified in the `displayname-property` attribute can be seen to exist in the config object, the value of which is a string with the name we want to display in the breadcrumb.

 The third state illustrates how we can use a resolved value as our breadcrumb display name.
-This is done by specifying a string starting with a colon, followed by the name of a `resolve` function that should return a string containing the name.
-In this case, `:userName` corresponds to the `resolve` function that is using our imaginary `userService` to asynchronously grab the name of the current user.
+This is done by using the regular Angular interpolation syntax `{{ value }}`.
+In this case, `user` corresponds to the `resolve` function that is using our imaginary `userService` to asynchronously grab an object containing the details of the current user.
+You can also see that, just like in any Angular interpolation string, you can reference properties of objects, use filters and so on.

 The fourth state illustrates that if we don't want a state to show up in the breadcrumbs, we should set the display name to `false`.